koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 [^26]: Note that if we had used "I think you're" instead of "I think you're a", _neither_ the 0$\to$20 nor the 2$\to$20 vectors would have shown much effect.
 By contrast, the usual 20$\to$20 steering vector works in both situations.
 Thus, even if layers 0 and 1 help a bit, they aren't producing nearly as stable of an effect as contributed by layers 2 to 19.

-[^27]: We ran the "fraction of residual stream" experiment before the random-vector experimens.
+[^27]: We ran the "fraction of residual stream" experiment before the random-vector experiment.
 The random-vector results make it less surprising that "just chop off half the dimensions" doesn't ruin outputs.
 But the random-vector result still doesn't predict a smooth relationship between (% of dimensions modified) and (weddingness of output).

 [^28]: To count "wedding related words", we counted: "wedding", "weddings", "wed", "marry", "married", "marriage", "bride", "groom", and "honeymoon".